What is a Master in Management?

 Master in Management programs are popular among new graduates and early career professionals looking to step into business and management-focused roles.

-Around 85 percent of MiM applicants are under 24, according to the Graduate Management Admission Council’s (GMAC) mba.com Prospective Students Survey.
+Just over 70% of MiM applicants are under 24, according to our annual Prospective Students Survey.

-In terms of academic background, 64 percent have a business related degree, 29 percent come from a STEM degree, while 12 percent did a humanities or social sciences degree.
+In terms of academic background, 28% have a business-related degree, 28% have a STEM degree, while 26% did a humanities or social sciences degree.

 One-year Masters in Management

-The majority of Master in Management degrees are one-year, in-person programs.
-These are ideal for candidates who are either keen to boost their employment prospects, or who already have some prior work experience, as you graduate faster and apply more quickly what you have learned.
+The majority of MiMs are one-year, in-person programs.
+These are ideal for students who are either keen to boost their employment prospects or who already have some prior work experience, as you graduate faster and apply more quickly what you have learned.

-“A graduate from a one-year program will be able to seek opportunities faster and benefit from the knowledge gained from their studies,” says Christos Tsinopoulos, director of management programs at Durham University Business School.
+“A graduate from a one-year program will be able to seek opportunities faster and benefit from the knowledge gained from their studies,” says Christos Tsinopoulos, dean of Royal Holloway Business School.

 Two-year Masters in Management

-Two-year Master in Management programs are popular among candidates looking to dive deep into specialist subjects and gain more international exposure or work experience.
+Two-year programs are less common, but popular among those looking to dive into specialist subjects and gain more international exposure or work experience.

-Business schools in France—like HEC Paris and ESSEC Business School—offer Grande Ecole programs, where you complete the core MiM curriculum in your first year and specialize in a certain area, gain a specialized master’s degree, and get work experience via an internship in your second year.
+Business schools in France—like HEC Paris and ESSEC Business School—offer Grande école programs, where you complete the core MiM curriculum in your first year and gain a specialized master’s degree in your second year.
+This route often includes an additional summer internship.

-There’s also the option to take an optional gap year in between your first and second years to gain 12 months of work experience, extending your MiM experience to three years.
+There’s also the option to take a gap year in between your first and second years to gain 12 months of work experience, extending your MiM experience to three years.

 Online Masters in Management

-An Online Master in Management is a great opportunity for students looking for more flexibility and accessibility to top programs.
-The online format is well-suited to MiM candidates who want to work, earn a salary, and study at the same time.
+An online MiM is a great opportunity for students looking for increased flexibility and access to top programs.
+The online format is well-suited to MiM students who want to work, earn a salary, and study at the same time.

-Aston Business School’s MSc in Management is available in both online and in-person formats.
+Some programs, such as Aston Business School’s MSc in Management, are available in both online and in-person formats.
 The online MiM is twice the length (two years rather than one), as it takes place part-time.

 Specialized Masters in Management